Kansas Law Regarding Fault in a Car Accident

 Kansas is a modified comparative negligence state.
 If you are 50 percent or more at fault for the cause of your car accident, you are barred from recovering any money from the other driver.

-Do I Need a Kansas City Car Accident Lawyer?
+Do You Need Our Car Accident Lawyer?